xxcerezo29/xxcerezo29/README.md

 # Hi there, I'm Vincent - aka [haxhiii]👋

 ## I'm a College student, Studying Bachelor of Science in Information Technology
-- 👀 I’m interested in creating new ideas/system
+- 👀 I’m interested in creating new ideas/system and building web application
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently don't know what to do.
-- ⚡ Fun fact: I love to draw and play guitar
+- ⚡ Fun fact: I love to draw and play guitar, and I am Useless.
-- 📫 2022 Goals: Learn more about web, mobile and desktop development
+- 📫 2023 Goals: become more useless.

 ### Connect with me:
 [![website](./img/instagram-light.svg)](https://www.instagram.com/xxcerezoxx/)